ZebMcKayhan/WireguardManager/README.md

 Please note before doing this.
 You will not be able to open ports if Transmission is communicating via VPN.
 Only proceed if this is acceptable.

-What we are going to do is to make Transmission request a specific source adress on its packages. the source adress choosen should be an ip-adress that is a part of the router. typically the most straight forward ip would be to use the br0 bridge ip which usually is 192.168.1.1 (but could be different on your router).
+What we are going to do is to make Transmission request a specific source adress on its packets. the source adress choosen should be an ip-adress that is a part of the router. typically the most straight forward ip would be to use the br0 bridge ip which usually is 192.168.1.1 (but could be different on your router).
 If you already have an interface (like guest network 4 for example) routed out vpn then use this local ip instead (192.168.5.1).

 Stop transmission:
 ```sh